fonorobert/fonorobert.com/content/notes/blet/index.md

 +++

 {{< gallery "first-test"
-"2411128-robi-pinemonster-4.jpg:::An image shown, with a caption" "2411128-robi-pinemonster-4.jpg:::An image shown, with a different caption"
+"/images/2411128-robi-pinemonster-4.jpg:::An image shown, with a caption" "/images/2411128-robi-pinemonster-4.jpg:::An image shown, with a different caption" "/images/2411128-robi-pinemonster-4.jpg:::An image shown, with a different caption" "/images/2411128-robi-pinemonster-4.jpg:::An image shown, with a different caption" "/images/2411128-robi-pinemonster-4.jpg:::An image shown, with a different caption" "/images/2411128-robi-pinemonster-4.jpg:::An image shown, with a different caption"
 >}}